-The objective is to encourage pupils to adopt healthy lifestyles and to provide them with support in terms of development of self-esteem and management of life skills.
+The objective is to encourage pupils to adopt healthy lifestyles and to provide them with self-esteem development support and life skills management support.

 Each school has a designated school public health nurse and a school doctor, whose contact information and appointment hours are printed on bulletins distributed to pupils’ homes.
 Provision of health care services is based on the number of pupils at each school.
 The City of Helsinki Health Department recommends that one school public health nurse and one school doctor should not be responsible for more than 800 and 6,000 pupils respectively.

 At the beginning of comprehensive school, parents fill in a form concerning their child’s current health status.
 The child’s health card is sent from the child health clinic to the school health care services.
 Based on this information, the child’s special needs can then be taken into account at schools.
 During comprehensive school, the school public health nurse aims to hold yearly appointments with every pupil and there are three standard doctor’s appointments (in grades 1, 5 and 8).

 Helsinki to hire temporary school doctors to help with school health care

 Due to the COVID-19 pandemic, some medical examinations in school and student health care were not carried out during the 2020–2021 school year.
 Due to the pandemic, some school doctors were assigned to other services, including contact tracing.
 All of the doctors have now returned to schools.

 Last term, we were able to offer school medical examinations primarily to pupils who e.g. teachers, nurses or parents were concerned about.

 In spring 2021, we received service vouchers to use for school medical examinations.
 Unfortunately, there was an insufficient number of doctors offering school medical examinations with the service voucher at that time.

 As a new way to alleviate the situation, the City will now be starting a competitive tendering process for school medical services, so that the new doctors hired after the process will work alongside City doctors in schools.